jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 ## 11. Current Implementation Status
 - Character model implemented with basic attributes and conversation history
 - CharacterCreationView and CharacterCreationViewModel implemented for conversation-driven character creation
-- Placeholder logic for AI-driven conversation in place, ready for integration with actual AI service
+- AI-driven conversation integrated with AIService for character creation process
+- Basic error handling and user feedback implemented in character creation flow